torokernel/torokernel/README.md

 `apt-get install lazarus`

-To install qemu-kvm and build a CephFS cluster to create you can follow [here](https://github.com/torokernel/torocloudscripts).
+To install qemu-kvm and build a CephFS cluster you can follow these [instructions](https://github.com/torokernel/torocloudscripts).

 ## Contributing
 You have many ways to contribute to Toro.
 One of them is by joining the Google Group [here](https://groups.google.com/forum/#!forum/torokernel).
 In addition, you can find more information [here](